pepstock-org/Charba/readme.md

  * add `align` property to legend configuration object
  * add `rotation` property to legend item object
  * add `spanGaps` property to radar chart dataset and to element line configuration
+ * change `getLineWidth`, `getStrokeStyle` and `getPointStyle` methods into `LegendItem` class in order to return a single item instead of a list of them.
+ * add `getPointStyleAsImage` and `isPointStyleAsImage` methods to `LegendItem` class in order to manage images as point styles.
+ * add `setPointStyle` methods, setting a image instance, to `LegendLabelItem` class in order to manage images as point styles.

 ### Fixed Bugs